unicode-org/conformance/README.md

 creating the dashboard.

-The standard script runs all components on all platforms with all ICU version.
+The standard script runs all components on all platforms with all ICU versions.
 Note that this takes a few minutes.

 ```bash
 bash generateDataAndRun.sh
 ```

-Output will be created in the directory TEMP_DATA.
+Output will be created in the directory `TEMP_DATA`.

 To run a quicker version that uses only 100 test cases for each instance, run this:

 ```bash
 bash genData100.sh
 ```
-which does the same thing much faster, resulting in the directory TEMP_DATA_100.
+which does the same thing much faster, resulting in the directory `TEMP_DATA_100`.

 ### Viewing conformance results in a browser
-HTML output is found in the subdirectory testReports.
+HTML output is found in the subdirectory `testReports`.
 To visualize this on your computer, start a webserver.
 For example:

 ```bash
 python3 -m http.server 9000 &
 ```

-Then open the file testResults/index.html under the testReports folder in either TEMP_DATA or TEMP_DATA_100 or in a custom folder.
+Then open the file `index.html` under the `testReports` folder in either `TEMP_DATA` or `TEMP_DATA_100` or in a custom folder.

 ### How this works

 Two main pieces are used to create conformance output:
-* run_config.json which describes the platforms and components to be executed
+* `run_config.json` which describes the platforms and components to be executed

 * execution scripts that run all the steps of conformance testing.
-This file extracts configurations from run_config
+This file extracts configurations from `run_config.json`

-    *generateDataAndRun.sh* runs tests across all platforms, components, and ICU versions.
+    `generateDataAndRun.sh` runs tests across all platforms, components, and ICU versions.

-    *run_config.json* file is read by the execution scripts such as *generateDataAndRun.sh*
+    `run_config.json` file is read by the execution scripts such as `generateDataAndRun.sh`

 #### Execution script functions

 The execution scripts perform several steps in sequence:

-1. Special configuration to set up test environments for
+1. Special configuration to set up test environments for:

     1. ICU4C versions